Employee or independent contractor? At MyHR, we get regularly asked this question and there seems to be some genuine confusion about the differences.

 There is plenty of advice online to help with differentiating between the two.
 Type “contractor” into the search fields of the Employment NZ website or Inland Revenue website.
 Both have useful comparison tables.

-For a less formal, common sense assessment, remember: If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck.
+For a less formal, common-sense assessment, remember: If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck.
+No amount of convincing yourself (or others) that it’s a golden swan will make it not a duck!

-This means they’re paid by a payroll system, with PAYE deductions.
-They’re eligible for KiwiSaver and have all minimum rights under New Zealand employment laws.
+Employees are paid by a payroll system, with automatic PAYE deductions.
+They’re eligible for KiwiSaver and have all minimum rights under New Zealand employment laws, such as leave entitlements, holiday pay, and ability to raise a personal grievance, e.g. for disadvantage, unfair treatment, or unjustifiable dismissal.

-They invoice for their work, pay their own taxes, and if their turnover is at least $60,000 a year, they must be GST registered.
+They keep their own records, invoice for their work, pay their own taxes and ACC, and if their turnover is at least $60,000 a year, they must be GST registered.

 There are a couple of practical tests around termination and leave that can really highlight the true nature of the employment relationship.